CarlosAMolina/carlosamolina.github.io/projects/work-with-urls/how-to-use/configuration.md

 ## Configuration

-Before work with the addon, some steps are required.
+Before work with the add-on, some steps are required.

 ### Disable Firefox's pop-up blocker